-3.1 WHAT ACADEMIC WRITING CONVENTIONS DO I NEED TO UNDERSTAND?
+WHAT WRITING CONVENTIONS DO I NEED TO KNOW?

 Academic writing is a particular style of writing used to convey new knowledge or to discuss, analyse or critique existing knowledge.
 This style of writing is generally formal and incorporates an objective stance and follows specific rules or conventions for acknowledging the sources of knowledge used.
-Academic writing conventions include appropriate use of referencing, quoting and paraphrasing.
-These are described in the following sections.
+Academic writing conventions include appropriate use of referencing, quoting, summarising, and paraphrasing.